-- 6.1 A big regeneration scheme like that planned for Cambridge Road will have its own development (building) plan and timetable that will affect the rehousing options available to RP tenants.
+- A big regeneration scheme like that planned for Cambridge Road will have its own development (building) plan and timetable that will affect the rehousing options available to secure tenants.
 The regeneration is likely to be carried out in phases over a period of years with blocks demolished at different times. - 6.2 Different phases of construction will mean that some households will lose their existing home before a new home is available.
-When this happens tenants will have the opportunity to move to another home, either temporarily or permanently. - 6.3 This policy will help the Council 'obtain vacant possession of' parts of the estate as they are needed for re-building, as well as manage the decanting process.
-The Council will ensure people are given the proper notice when they have to leave their old property in line with our legal duties and social responsibilities. - 6.4 Where RP tenants refuse offers of alternative accommodation which the Council believes are suitable and rehousing by negotiation or voluntary agreement is not possible, the Council will work with the RP to seek possession through the use of appropriate means.
+When this happens tenants will have the opportunity to move to another home, either temporarily or permanently. - 6.3 This policy will help the Council 'obtain vacant possession of' (take back) parts of the estate as they are needed for re-building, as well as manage the decanting process.
+The Council will ensure people are given the proper notice when they have to leave their old property in line with our legal duties and social responsibilities. - 6.4 The Council will ensure that secure tenants are offered suitable alternative accommodation that meets their need.
+Where secure tenants refuse offers of alternative accommodation, which the Council believes are suitable, and rehousing by negotiation or voluntary agreement is not possible, the Council will seek possession through the use of appropriate means.
 Details of how the Council will make offers, including any necessary bidding and the number of offers, is explained in this policy.
-Means may include the use of CPO. - 6.5 The Council is committed to doing all that it reasonably can to support households to move on a voluntary basis by mutual agreement.
+Means may include use of powers under the Housing Act 1985 to secure possession on the grounds of the Council's intention to redevelop the estate or the use of CPO. - 6.5 The Council is committed to doing all that it reasonably can to support households to move on a voluntary basis by mutual agreement.
 Support will be provided to tenants to move through the rehousing process with as little disruption as possible and this process will begin with all those affected being assessed through a housing needs survey, as detailed in Section 7, following here.